 - 1. Educational value as described in the policy statement is paramount in the planning of field experiences.
 That educational value must be balanced with considerations of safety and climate impact, meaning that field experiences should be held as close to Qualicum School District as possible without compromising the quality of the experience. - 2.
 The Board further believes that in planning for any learning experience including field experiences, consideration must be given to the following: - a.
 Student safety and security for all participants including students, staff, volunteers and the District; - b.
-Curricular relevance and the appropriateness of the activity to the students' educational program; - c.
-Ensuring that the experiences are effective, affordable and accessible to all students; and, - d.
+Curricular relevance and the appropriateness of the activity to the students' educational program; - Ensuring that the experiences are effective, affordable and accessible to all students as per Board Policy 703: Student Fees and Subsidies; and, - d.
 Ensuring that field experiences are reviewed for risk and that supervising staff have the requisite skills and experience necessary to provide safe and appropriate field trip experiences. - e.
 Ensuring that students be educated regarding the environmental impact and that participating students give evidence of activities intended to offset environmental impact. - 3.
 The Board retains the right to review and give approval for experiences that are out of province, but delegates that authority to the Superintendent. - 4.
 The Superintendent will ensure the Board is informed of any emerging safety concerns.

-- BC's Curriculum Core Competencies - Administrative Procedure to Board Policy 502: Field Experiences (Trips) - Vancouver School Board Field Studies Resource Book: Guidelines and Policy for Elementary and Secondary Schools
+- BC's Curriculum Core Competencies - Administrative Procedure to Board Policy 502: Field Experiences (Trips) - Board Policy 703: Student Fees and Subsidies and its attendant Administrative Procedures - Vancouver School Board Field Studies Resource Book: Guidelines and Policy for Elementary and Secondary Schools